Speaker of the House of Representatives

 The Speaker does not usually participate in debates.
 In accordance with section 40 of the Australian Constitution, they do not vote unless there is a tie, in which case the Speaker has the casting vote.

 The Speaker's Chair is located at one end of the House of Representatives facing the U-shaped seating.
-It is the focus of parliamentary meetings, positioned so the Speaker can see and hear everything that happens in the chamber and so everyone in the chamber can see the Speaker.
+It is the focus of parliamentary meetings, positioned so the Speaker can see and hear everything that happens, and so everyone in the House can see the Speaker.

 The Speaker's microphone is always switched on, unlike those of other members of the House.
-This means that the Speaker can always be heard and so is able to maintain order in the chamber.
+This means that the Speaker can always be heard and so is able to maintain order.

 The Mace is the symbol of the Speaker's authority to preside over meetings of the House of Representatives.
 It is placed on the central table in the House whenever the Speaker or their deputy is in the Chair and the House of Representatives is meeting.